binbontrr/fast-travel/README.md

 # Garry's Mod Basic Fast Travel System

-The fast travel system you know from the games is simplified in Garry's Mod Add-on.
+The fast travel system you know from the games is simplified in Garry's Mod, GMOD Addon.

 ## Features